geeknik/my-awesome-stars/topics.md

 ## cybersecurity

+- [cipher387/Dorks-collections-list](https://github.com/cipher387/Dorks-collections-list) - List of Github repositories and articles with list of dorks for different search engines
+- [caverav/auditforge](https://github.com/caverav/auditforge) - AuditForge is a pentest reporting application making it simple and easy to write your findings and generate a customizable report.
 - [Trivulzianus/BugGPT](https://github.com/Trivulzianus/BugGPT) - OpenAI o1 advanced reasoning powered vulnerable web page generator for testing and educational purposes
 - [intigriti/misconfig-mapper](https://github.com/intigriti/misconfig-mapper) - Misconfig Mapper is a fast tool to help you uncover security misconfigurations on popular third-party services used by your company and/or bug bounty targets!
 - [geeknik/test-proxy](https://github.com/geeknik/test-proxy) - Advanced test for proxy & waf